 Supporting Muslim staff and students during Ramadan.

 Ramadan begins sometime in mid-April.
 Yet, as discussions continue about the exact date and which calendar we follow, little to no literature exists on how we can support Muslim teachers and students in schools.
 The global pandemic has seen seismic shifts in our social interactions and Ramadan this year will be like no other.
 During this article, the aim is to use lived experience to shed light on the festival of Ramadan.
 I also wish to provide some practical steps to support those who are participating in the annual fasting tradition.
-This is a second Ramadan in lockdown, Eid in 2020 was ripped away from us at the last minute and of course there’s suspicion over the intentions of this government.
+This is a first Ramadan in two years without COVID restrictions.
 Yet, a conversation where we can bridge a disconnect, that’s what’s the Imam ordered.

 What is Ramadan?